kuckchuck96/async-exec-go/README.md

 async.Executor(incrementAge, age, result, wg)
 ```
 > **incrementAge** is a function, **age** is input param, **result** is output channel, and **wg** is *sync.WaitGroup.

+### Found any issues or go any suggestions?
+Please raise a github issue.
+Thanks :).